vodboysunited/PMW-VOD-List/README.md

 All VODs that I have archived are listed below.
 This list is updated as more VODs are made available.

 For any VODs that are unavailable/inaccessible/blocked on YouTube, you can use the Mega link provided instead.
-VODs provided through Mega are encoded to H265 to preserve the best possible video quality while reducing file size.
-Most modern devices should be able to play H265 videos given that you have a fairly modern device / CPU.
-VLC is probably your best bet in playing H265 videos on the desktop so start there first if you're not familiar with H265 and high efficiency video codecs.

 Check Wubby's Twitch page first and if the VOD is available there, go watch it there instead.
 It's a much better viewing experience.
 This archive is just for if a VOD is missing, has significant muted sections, or if the stream was cut due to internet or other reasons.
 When stream is cut, Wubby doesn't always publish the shorter segments on Twitch for some reason.
 The archived VODs linked to here are captured live, not downloaded after stream ends and, unless otherwise noted, will always have all segments of stream, even if they were never officially published by Wubby.